 University of Saskatchewan College of Medicine

-Medical school acceptance rates in Canada are generally less then 20%, meaning Canadian med schools are highly selective and competitive.
+Medical school acceptance rates in Canada are generally less then 15%, meaning Canadian med schools are highly selective and competitive.
 However, you can use the admission statistics above to carefully evaluate where you might be an ideal candidate and therefore have a greater chance of success getting into medical school.
+But in our experience, medical school acceptance rates are not how most Canadian MDs chose their program.
+For example, our MD expert Dr. Jaime Cazes, a graduate of the Temerty Faculty of Medicine at U of T says,

 If you plan to apply to medical school in Canada, you’ll need to be selective in choosing your schools.
 When deciding which medical schools in Canada you’d like to apply to, consider the following criteria:

 Once you’ve done your research and compiled a shortlist of potential medical schools, you’ll need to make sure you craft the strongest possible application.
-The key to this is knowing the medical school admission requirements for each school you plan to apply to and checking that you meet each one.
-Next, we’ll look at medical school admission requirements in Canada and what you need to know.
+The key to this is knowing the medical school requirements for each school you plan to apply to and checking that you meet each one.
+If you need more help figuring our which of the schools are a good fit for you, check out our Canada MD Chance Predictor below or check out med school admissions consulting services.

 Want to get into medical school in Canada?
 Watch this video!